 About Dry Eye Disease

-Currently there are approximately 14 million patients diagnosed with dry eye disease.
-There are only two pharmaceutical agents that are FDA approved for the treatment of dry eye: Restasis® (cyclosporine ophthalmic emulsion) and XiidraTM (lifitegrast ophthalmic solution) which treat 1 million patients today.
-Given the complexity, severity, and frequency of dry eye disease, and given the limited modes of action by which these two compounds treat dry eyes, there is a medical need for other dry eye therapies, particularly those with multiple modes of action that target the wider dry eye population and are effective and safe for long-term daily use.
+There are only two FDA-approved products for dry eye disease: Restasis® (cyclosporine ophthalmic emulsion) and Xiidra® (lifitegrast ophthalmic solution), which combined address only about 1 million of the 16 million diagnosed patients today.
+Given the complexity, severity, and frequency of dry eye disease, and given the limited modes of action of currently approved products, there remains a medical need for new dry eye therapies, particularly ones with multiple modes of action that may be effective for a wider patient population and are safe and well tolerated for acute as well as long-term daily use.